 This will depend on many factors, including the profile of the candidate and the profile of the host company.

 Minimum: the minimum amount of time you can do a J-1 program is one month, however it’s very unlikely you will find a company that wants to offer a position for less than 3 months.
-The minimum Chef Training U.S. recommends is 6 months, since our experience says that in less time than that is very difficult to internalize the recently acquired skills, and to enjoy the cultural part of the program.
+The minimum Chef Training U.S. recommends is 6 months, since our experience says that less than that time would make it difficult to internalize the recently acquired skills, and to enjoy the cultural part of the program.

 Maximum: for interns the maximum period allowed is 12 months.
 For trainees the maximum period allowed is 18 months, except for agriculture and hospitality programs.
 Both will depend as well on the host company, since some companies have limitations on their programs (i.e. you might be a trainee but your company wants to host your training for only 12 months).